tanny1357/SearchOptimizer/genai-recommendations/README.md

 - `app.py`: The main Streamlit application file that handles the user interface and integrates different components of the system.
 - `data_processing.py`: Contains functions for data preprocessing, cleaning, and analysis.
 - `recommendation.py`: Implements the product recommendation system using NLP and machine learning techniques.
-- `config.py`: Configuration file for OpenRouter API settings.
+- `config.py`: Configuration file for Gemini API settings.
 - `requirements.txt`: Lists the required Python dependencies for the project.
-- `.env`: Environment file to store the OpenRouter API key.
+- `.env`: Environment file to store the Gemini API key.
 - `README.md`: Provides an overview of the project, installation instructions, and usage guidelines.

 ## Dependencies